Keymaster65/copper2go/README.md

 ### Backlog

 * Support faster startup (may be graal, may be crac)0
+* Workflow with XML binding (may be not ;-)
+* Split copper2go-workflows
+* Add new Workflow Repository for Performancetest
 * Add new Repository Performancetest
 * configure thread pool size, client pool size and more
 * Add some performance analysis